We have a few of your questions answered here:

 - What if I need more treatment?

 Your physio can apply to ACC on your behalf for further treatments when your initial allocated number of treatments has run out.
 This is called an ACC32.
-There is a one-off charge for this process.
+There may be a one-off charge for this process.

-Give us a call on 4 7 3 0 1 4 4 x 2 if we can help you with any other queries you may have.
+Give us a call on 4 7 3 0 1 4 4 option 2 if we can help you with any other queries you may have.